mauriziopaul/intro-to-R/_posts/2016-06-20-Lesson-02-basic-operations.md

 R sessions exist in a working directory.
 You can find out which directory you're in with `getwd()`, and change your working directory with `setwd('DirectoryName')`.
 Within RStudio, you can also change your working directory with the menus: Session -> Set Working Directory -> Choose Directory.

+### Reading a CSV file

-### Can you read AirQuality.csv into your environment?
+Can you read AirQuality.csv into your environment?

 ```
 > air.qual <- read.csv('AirQuality.csv')